Pinterest: The Best Market Research Tool We’ve All Ignored

-Facebook is very much personal, LinkedIn professional and Twitter somewhere in between.
+Facebook is very much personal, LinkedIn is professional, and Twitter lies somewhere in between.
 Pinterest, on the other hand, has lots of very nice pictures of food; something that could belong on these other social networks too.

 In that light, it’s difficult to see a real use for the platform.
 It becomes yet another box to tick off when it’s time to promote your products.
 Yet, what makes Pinterest unique is how its users interact with it.